The Kill Team (2019 film)

 The Kill Team is a 2019 American war drama film written and directed by Dan Krauss.
 It is a fictionalized adaptation of the Maywand District murders, which were also explored by Krauss's 2013 documentary of the same name.
 It stars Alexander Skarsgård, Nat Wolff, Rob Morrow, Adam Long, Jonathan Whitesell, Brian Marc, Osy Ikhile, and Anna Francolini.
-The film follows a young U.S. Army recruit (Wolff) who becomes conflicted with his morals when his platoon, under his superior, Sergeant Deeks (Skarsgård), participate in murdering civilians in Afghanistan.
+The film follows a young U.S. Army recruit (Wolff) who becomes conflicted with his morals when his platoon, under his superior, Sergeant Deeks (Skarsgård), participates in murdering civilians in Afghanistan.

 It had its world premiere at the Tribeca Film Festival on April 27, 2019, and was released theatrically and streaming on October 25, 2019, by A24.